Adamdad/ConsistentTeacher/README.md

 - We use [wandb](https://wandb.ai/) for visualization, if you don't want to use it, just comment line `273-284` in `configs/consistent-teacher/base.py`.

 ### Installation
+Install `mmdet` following [INSTALL](https://mmdetection.readthedocs.io/en/stable/get_started.html) and all the requirements, then
 ```
 make install
 ```